nadiamariduena/ar-foundation-and-unity-01_setup-for-Android/9__AR-Touch-Gestures-in-AR.md

 <br>

-- There are many ways how we can find this out, but in this tutorial we are only going to use the **basic Input.GetTouch** method, but there are many assets you can download (with more complex things like swiping etc)
+- There are many ways how we can find this out, but in this tutorial we are only going to use the **basic Input.GetTouch** method, but there are many assets you can download (with more complex things like ✋ [ swiping](https://youtu.be/rjFgThTjLso) etc)

 <br>